benjithedalilama/alice-frontend/final/final.md

 ### Card Sorting Exercise

 I had users sort five cards according to different intangible objects in my web application (Mears, 2017).
 I used the resulting hierarchy and grouping to in the service blueprint and rough UI.
 Talking to the users I interviewed, I found that people grouped sensors and control codes on the same hierarchy, and in different groups.
-Figure one below shows the most common layout of cards.
+The most common layout of cards is shown below.

 ![](resources/cardsorting.jpeg)